 For limited tax bonds, the principal and interest due in any year on the amount borrowed shall not exceed 75% of the revenues estimated to be received from the levy of the pledged millage in the year in which the indebtedness is issued (R.S.
-39:742.2).
+39:742.2; R.S.
+39:522(B)).

 For sales tax bonds, the total amount of principal and interest falling due in any year, together with principal and interest falling due in such year on any previously issued sales tax bonds, shall never exceed 75% of the amount of sales tax revenues estimated by the governing authority of the issue to be received by it in the calendar year in which the bonds are issued (R.S.
-39:698.4).
+39:698.4; R.S.
+39:523(C)).

 For revenue bonds, the requirements for coverage are established contractually in the loan documents (R.S.
-39:1019).
+39:1019; R.S.
+39:524(G)).
 Expected coverage ratios might range from 110% to 130% or more.
 The DWRLF goal for collections of the dedicated revenues for repayment of the loan secured by revenue bonds is 125%; however, many factors can create deviation from this goal.
 It is customary to use the same minimum required coverage ratio as was previously established for outstanding debt of the loan recipient.

 For general obligation bonds, the requirements for coverage are statutorily set.
 The governing authority of the issuer is required to impose and collect annually, in excess of all other taxes, a tax on all property subject to taxation by the issuer sufficient in amount to pay the interest and the principal falling due each year, or such amount as may be required for any sinking fund necessary to retire said bonds at maturity (R.S.
-39:569).
+39:569; R.S.
+39:521(D)).
 Typically, the bond millage is adjusted each year so as to generate enough revenues to pay debt service in the ensuing calendar year.
 No coverage requirements or debt service reserves exist because the tax can be adjusted each year without any limitation whatsoever to collect the appropriate amount each year.

-In the case of sales tax bonds and revenue bonds, each loan recipient is also required to set up a debt service reserve fund equal to 10% of the loan amount or one year's principal and interest for the purpose of paying principal and interest should the dedicated revenues be insufficient for that purpose.
+In the case of sales tax bonds and revenue bonds, each loan recipient is also required to set up a debt service reserve fund equal to one-half of one year's annual debts service requirements for the purpose of paying principal and interest should the dedicated revenues be insufficient for that purpose.
 The requirement to maintain a debt service reserve fund is not statutorily required, but is usual and customary for these kinds of indebtedness.